DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

-Correa, T. and I. Pavez. *Digital Inclusion in Rural Areas: A Qualitative Exploration of Challenges Faced by People from Isolated Comunities*, International Communications Association Conference, San Juan, 2015.
+Correa, T. and I. Pavez. *Digital Inclusion in Rural Areas: A Qualitative Exploration of Challenges Faced by People from Isolated Communities*, International Communications Association Conference, San Juan, 2015.

 Cowlishaw, G. ‘Infanticide in Aboriginal Australia’, *Oceania* (1978):
-262-83.
+262-283.

 ———.
 ‘A New Protection Policy?’, *Inside Story*, 2013, [*http://insidestory.org.au/a-new-protection-policy/*](http://insidestory.org.au/a-new-protection-policy/).

 ———.
-‘Socialization and Subordination among Australian Aborigines’, *Man* (1982): 492-507.
+‘Socialization and Subordination Among Australian Aborigines’, *Man* (1982): 492-507.

-———. *Women's Realm: A Study of Socialization, Sexuality and Reproduction among Australian Aborigines*, PhD diss., University of Sydney, Sydney, 1979.
+———. *Women’s Realm: A Study of Socialization, Sexuality and Reproduction Among Australian Aborigines*, PhD diss., University of Sydney, Sydney, 1979.

 Crouch, A. ‘The Community Phone Project: An Overview’, *DKCRC Working Paper 46*, Alice Springs: Desert Knowledge CRC, 2009.

-———.
-‘Home Internet for Remote Indigenous Communities: Technical Report’, Alice Springs: Centre for Appropriate Technology, 2014.
+——— *Home Internet for Remote Indigenous Communities: Technical Report*, Alice Springs: Centre for Appropriate Technology, 2014.

 Crump, B. and A. McIlroy.
-‘The Digital Divide: Why the "Don't-Want-Tos" Won't Compute: Lessons from a New Zealand ICT Project’, *First Monday* 8.12 (2003).
+‘The Digital Divide: Why the “Don’t-Want-Tos” Won't Compute: Lessons from a New Zealand ICT Project’, *First Monday* 8.12 (2003).

 Daly, A.E.
-‘Bridging the Digital Divide: The Role of Community Online Access Centres in Indigenous Communities’, Canberra: *ANU Centre for Aboriginal Economic Policy Research,* 2005.
+‘Bridging the Digital Divide: The Role of Community Online Access Centres in Indigenous Communities’, Canberra: ANU Centre for Aboriginal Economic Policy Research, 2005.

 Davenport, W.H.
 ‘Two Kinds of Value in the Eastern Solomon Islands’, in
-A. Appadurai (ed) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge, Cambridge University Press, 1986, pp. 95-109.
+A. Appadurai (ed.) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge, Cambridge University Press, 1986, pp. 95-109.

 Davies, S. *Urban Based Support for Rural and Remote Australian